Disease suppressive soils

 Disease suppressive soils function to prevent the establishment of pathogens in the rhizosphere of plants.
 These soils develop through the establishment of beneficial microbes, known as plant growth-promoting rhizobacteria (PGPR) in the rhizosphere of plant roots.
 These mutualistic microbes function to increase plant health by fighting against harmful soil microbes either directly or indirectly.
 As beneficial bacteria occupy space around plant roots they outcompete harmful pathogens by releasing pathogenic suppressive metabolites.
+Recent research has demonstrated that disease-suppressive soils not only inhibit soilborne pathogens but also protect plants from insect pests.
+In particular, these soils can enhance plant resistance to leaf-feeding insects by promoting beneficial rhizosphere bacteria and priming plant defense mechanisms.

 PGPR and harmful soil microbes

 Plant growth promoting rhizobacteria are bacteria that promote plant growth, through fixing nitrogen, producing growth hormones, or even suppressing pathogens.
 A variety of PGPR genera provide a wide array of functions that directly improve plant health.
 Bacteria genera Rhizobium and Mesorhizobium work to fix nitrogen into a usable form.
 Actinomyces and Azospirillum produce growth hormones that increase root growth and uptake of nutrients.

 While many of these genera increase plant health directly some PGPR promote plant health indirectly through pathogen suppression.
 Pathogenic fungi create a complex of hyphae that migrate through the soil.
 When these fungi reach the rhizosphere they release enzymes that degrade the cell wall of plant root cells.
 This allows them to enter and infect the host plant and prevent the uptake of nutrients.
 Beneficial Pseudomonas and Bacillus produce fungal suppressing metabolites that break up this migrating fungal hyphae.
 Over time, plants are able to create disease-suppressive soils in response to these pathogens through the increasing the abundance of these PGPR in their rhizosphere area.